-You may need different types of documentation to cross the border between the U.S. and Canada depending on whether you are crossing by land, air, rail, or water.
-In addition, the documentation requirements to enter the two countries are slightly different.
-Generally speaking, the documents needed to enter Canada are somewhat less strict than the documents needed to enter the United States.
-However, if you are crossing over the border twice, you should focus on the more restrictive American requirements, and you should then be covered for Canada as well.
+You may need different types of documentation to cross the border into the U.S., Canada, or Mexico depending on whether you are crossing by land, air, rail, or water.
+In addition, the documentation requirements to enter each country are slightly different.

 To avoid problems when you arrive at the border, you should be sure to review the following pages: